Nabarun21/Nabarun21/README.md

-- 👋 Hi, I work at the confluence of software engineering, machine learning and NLP at Apple.
+- 👋 Hi, I am a research engineer working at the confluence of ML & NLP at Apple.

 <!---
 Nabarun21/Nabarun21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.